A Man and a Woman: Story and script

 According to director Claude Lelouch, the story originated from an experience following his disappointment trying to get a distribution deal for his film The Grand Moments.
 As was his habit during troubling times, he went for a long drive and ended up on the shore at Deauville at 2:00 am.
 After a few hours sleep in the car, he was awakened by the sunrise and saw a woman walking on the beach with her daughter and a dog.
 This sparked his creativity which led to the story and script which he co-wrote with Pierre Uytterhoeven within a month.

 The title may have come from a line in the film, where Jean-Louis and Anne are listening to the news on the radio driving in a fast Ford Mustang and a commentator says, "A man and a woman have just died after skidding in a powerful car".
-This leads to a discussion about how well he is driving and Anne commenting "you are average".
+This leads to a discussion about how he is driving and Anne commenting "you are average".

 Casting

 A key casting decision for Lelouch was Jean-Louis Trintignant:

 I think Jean-Louis is the actor who taught me how to direct actors.
 We really brought each other a lot.
 He changed his method of acting while working with me, and I began to truly understand what directing actors was all about, working with him.
 I think the relationship between a director and actor is the same relationship as in a love story between two people.
 One cannot direct an actor if you do not love him or her.
 And he cannot be good if he or she does not love you in turn.

 For the female lead, Trintignant asked Lelouch who his ideal woman would be, and Lelouch indicated Anouk Aimée, who had appeared in Fellini's films La Dolce Vita (1960) and 8½ (1962).
-Trintignant happened to be a close friend of hers and told him to call her.
-When he did, she accepted without reading the script.
+Trintignant happened to be a close friend of Aimée's and told Lelouch to call her.
+When Lelouch did, she accepted without reading the script.
 Although early disagreements and the low-budget skeleton crew caused initial tension between the director and actress, they quickly resolved their differences and the two went on to become close friends.